gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 ## Introduction

-AI has changed my workflow as an engineer in the last 3 years.
-[Instead of digging through Google results and Stackoverflow](https://andreagao.com/posts/ai-challenge-after-stack-overflow-died/), I "chat" with Cursor and ChatGPT for coding problems, or directly assign tasks to AI coding agents.
+AI has changed my workflow as an engineer in the last 3 years. {{< newtabref href="https://andreagao.com/posts/ai-challenge-after-stack-overflow-died/" title="Instead of digging through Google results and Stackoverflow" >}}, I "chat" with Cursor and ChatGPT for coding problems, or directly assign tasks to AI coding agents.
 Below is a screenshot of my Cursor usage in 2025.

 {{< figurelightbox src="cursor-2025.png" caption="My 2025 Cursor usage report showing 252 million tokens consumed." align="center" width="65%" >}}